SMSPIRITUALITY—MEDIA

 The composition

-The Masnavī-yi maʿnavīspiritual couplets — was dictated to Rūmī's principal disciple Ḥusām al-Dīn Chalabī between roughly 1260 and the poet's death in 1273.
-The form is the masnavī, a Persian prosodic genre of rhymed couplets in which each line rhymes with itself rather than with the surrounding lines, allowing the poet to sustain a single narrative or argument for thousands of verses without the constraints of the ghazal's closed strophes.
-Rūmī used the freedom to extreme length: roughly 25,000 couplets across six books, with no fixed table of contents and no single arc — parables interrupting one another, scriptural commentary interrupting the parables, sudden first-person addresses to the disciple or to God interrupting the commentary.
-The opening of book one — the song of the reed — is the most quoted opening in Persian letters and contains the text's central metaphor: the human soul as a cut reed, made into a flute by the wound of separation from its origin, returning to its origin through the song the wound enables.
+The Masnavī-yi maʿnavī was dictated to Rūmī's principal disciple Ḥusām al-Dīn Chalabī between roughly 1260 and the poet's death in 1273.
+The masnavī is a Persian prosodic form in which each couplet's two halves rhyme with each other, not with the lines around them.
+This frees the poet to sustain a single argument or narrative for thousands of verses, unconstrained by the closed strophes of the ghazal.
+Rūmī pushed the form to extreme length: roughly 25,000 couplets across six books.
+There is no fixed table of contents and no single arc.
+Parables interrupt one another; scriptural commentary breaks into the parables; sudden first-person addresses to the disciple or to God break into the commentary.
+The opening of book one, the song of the reed, is the most quoted opening in Persian letters.
+Its central metaphor is the human soul as a cut reed, made into a flute by the wound of separation from its origin, and returning through the song that wound enables.

 The Quran in Persian